ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi-install.md

 ![Keyboard](/images/rpi/keyboard.png)

 Now pick yourself a time zone.
-Unlike convential computers, the Raspberry Pi does not have a battery-powered hardware clock and must sync the date and time from the Internet.
+Unlike conventional computers, the Raspberry Pi does not have a battery-powered hardware clock and must sync the date and time from the Internet.

 ![Timezone](/images/rpi/location.png)